dereck22dev/dereck22dev/README.md

 #

-*Hi...I'm Amour DAHOU (tell me dereck22 of course🙂), i am passionate web fulllsatck developer you can write me if you want to collaborate :).* .
+*Hi...I am Amour DAHOU, i'm passionate web fulllsatck developer (you can tell me dereck22 of course🙂)...you want to collaborate??? write me :).* .

 ## Contact